missAliceX/AngelX/about/index.md

 # A Free 12-Week Collaborative Bootcamp

-If you want to get that Silicone Valley pay grade (USD \$100k+/yr), work with smart people or build cool things, follow along.
-I will help you become well rounded and help you make informed decisions on specialization.
-Buckle up and join me in this tech journey!
+If you want to get that Silicone Valley SWE pay, work with smart people or build cool things, follow along.
+I will help you become well rounded and help you make informed decisions on what paths you want to take.
+Buckle up!

 ## Why not just online degrees or college?